Interactive Legal Guide

 See where sweepstakes casinos are legal, restricted, or prohibited across all 50 US states.
 Click any state for details.

-Last updated: March 2026
+Last updated: April 2026

-Embed this map on your site — free to use with attribution.
+Embed this map on your site, free to use with attribution.

 This interactive map displays the current legal status of sweepstakes casinos across all 50 US states.
 States are color-coded into three categories based on their regulatory stance toward sweepstakes gaming platforms.

-Green (Legal) states have no specific restrictions on sweepstakes casinos.
+Green (Legal)states have no specific restrictions on sweepstakes casinos.
 These platforms operate under federal sweepstakes promotion laws, and the state has not enacted legislation to restrict them.
 Players must meet the state's minimum gambling age (typically 18 or 21).

 Amber (Restricted) states allow sweepstakes casinos with limitations.
 Idaho prohibits cash prize redemption (Gold Coins only), while Florida and New York impose prize caps.
 Check individual platform availability before signing up.